OSU-NLP-Group/sae-trait-annotation/README.md

 ## Citation

-If you use this repository, please cite the paper.
-A full camera-ready citation block will be added on release:
+If you use this repository, please cite the paper:

 ```bibtex
 @inproceedings{